TurtleJayWang/CSresearch/README.md

 ### 1. *The voxel based shader language with ray tracing*

 This is the topic that I am most interested in, but this topic is more about implementation than research.
+And I think the shader language isn't necessary since there is a similar library which allows us to use GPU for voxel process.

 #### Related research or project:
 * GLSL, CG language